Stillpoint-Software/hyperbee.expressions/docs/site/compiler/overview.md

 var fn = HyperbeeCompiler.Compile( outerLambdaContainingBlockAsync );
 ```

+### Captured variables

+A coroutine block that reads a variable owned by an enclosing scope is a closure boundary.
+Its `MoveNext` body cannot be compiled in isolation -- on its own it would lose the
+variable -- so it is emitted inline and shared with the enclosing compilation, which binds
+the variable through a `StrongBox`.
+Blocks that capture nothing keep the standalone
+pre-compiled body.

+The consequence is a trade: a capturing coroutine gives up the execution advantage of a
+standalone body, landing at roughly System-compiler speed, in exchange for correct
+variable sharing.
+When the block reads and writes only its own variables, nothing changes.
+See [Coroutine bodies](performance.md#coroutine-bodies) for the measured difference.

 For `AsyncBlockExpression` reductions that occur outside an explicit `HyperbeeCompiler.Compile()`
 call (e.g., in outer expressions compiled by the System compiler), call `UseAsDefault()` at
 application startup: